 Blunkett’s personal enthusiasm for gated communities came from the US-born concept of Defensible Space.
 Its premise is to give residents a sense of control and ownership over a community.
 Thus, Blunkett was advocating a kind of micro-level localism through self-contained communities that would take pride in, and look after, their immediate locality.

+There is certainly no shortage of examples to choose from in Brixton.
 I made some enquiries.
 The homes in a new, gated development off Dalberg Road have all been sold.
-I was told by one of its agents that, in general, gated communities such as this tend to sell for a bit more because of the added security and the fact that they often come with a parking space.
+I was told by one of its estate agents that, in general, gated communities such as this tend to sell for a bit more because of the added security and the fact that they often come with a parking space.
 So, the addition of a gate on the front of a development is undoubtedly a good investment for a developer.

 All sorts of effortlessly disparaging words like notorious, or edgy, have been used to describe areas of London such as Brixton.
 But because of the economic ripple effect of increasing urbanisation and demand for London property, are people quite genuinely being driven into areas that they would not have considered a few years before?
 Could it be argued that gated communities lure middle and upper income groups into what they might have once considered down-rodden urban areas?
 Well, this has been happening in London for years, and continues to happen.
 Gated homes and communities are an inevitable part of the narrative.

 But far from being the exclusive domain of the super-rich seeking control over their own security, it seems that gated communities have become more accessible today as a type of residence.
 Certainly, there seems to have been a surge in private developments that promote themselves as gated, which undeniably sit on a higher branch of the socio-economic tree, even if not right at the top.